Andre-Codes/Pandas-Exercises/README.md

-# Pandas-Exercises
+# MAGIC ML
-Exploring and learning the **Pandas** library with hands-on exercises
+Exploring and learning various libraries as we go thourgh the machine learning process with hands-on exercises.

-The exercises in the "_magic" directory will follow the **MAGIC ML** process, some only in part, and some all the way through the machine learning model training and evaluating phase.
+Data analysis projects following the **MAGIC ML** process, some only in part, and some all the way through the machine learning model training and evaluating phase.
 This method is outlined below:

 # MAGIC ML
 - ## **M** - Mission: Define your mission and set clear objectives for your machine learning project.